JeffreyBull76/CI_project5/README.md

 Throughout the development process, the codebase was iterated on and substantially extended.
 However, it is important to acknowledge the shared lineage and the influence of the initial project.

-As this is purely an MVP to showcase learning outcomes at this time, I felt it best to stick to the base structure but later in my roadmap section I will note areas this could change further if it were to become a real project.
+As this is purely an MVP to showcase learning outcomes, at this time I felt it best to stick to the base structure but later in my roadmap section I will note areas this could change further if it were to become a real project.

 STRIPE: A special note on the stripe code and integration used.
 This is unchanged from the walkthrough project.
 All webhook handling is tested as working on my live code (see testing later)

 <br />